Archetypum/tum-perl/README.md

 # tum-perl

-_tum (TheUnixManager)_ is an ultimate package management and initialization system handling library made by **Archetypum** to simplify interaction with various UNIX-like systems and creation of system-related Perl scripts.
+_tum (TheUnixManager)_ is an ultimate package management and initialization system handling library made by **Archetypum** to simplify interaction with various UNIX-like systems and creation of system-related scripts.

+This time, its written in Perl.

 ...